WisconsinRobotics/WRover_Software_23-24/docs/build_tools.md

 ```

 These dependencies should be used with care, since they install the dependency system-wide rather than just in the catkin workspace!

+## git submodules

+`git submodules` are a version-controlled way to include a git repository in another git repository.
+In a repository using git submodules, you can think of each sub-repository as tracked by the commit hash as a pointer to a version of the other project.
+If you want to change which version of a submodule you use, you simply update the pointer to point to the version you want.
+Then, when developers check out the project, the pointer expands (with some prodding) into the other project at that version.

+Unless you are doing some scripting or complicated work-arounds with submodules, here are your most frequent commands:

+* `git submodule init` - Sets up the parent repository to contain submodules.  git needs to add extra files for this to work, so this command adds such files.
+* `git submodule add [repo-url] [path-to-checkout]` - Clones the repository at `[repo-url]` to the path `[path-to-checkout]`, and adding the repository as a submodule of the parent project.
+* `git submodule update` - Checks out the version of the submodule that is tracked by the project.
+This is typically used with the flags `--init` (to checkout submodules that haven't been yet) and `--recursive` (checkout the submodules of submodules).

 ## Other Notes